-- Be humble aka Nice – Serve your people, help them out sometimes, and get your hands dirty.
+Be humble aka Nice – Serve your people, help them out sometimes, and get your hands dirty.
 While volunteers are serving others, they subconsciously carry a desire to be served.
 Being served empowers them to work more effectively and enthusiastically because they will begin to feel and know that they are not beneath you.
 This will boost confidence, performance, and commitment.

-- Keep it Relational – Relationship is by far the most effective way into anyone’s heart, not food LOL.
+A relationship is by far the most effective way into anyone’s heart, not food LOL.
 People desire to be engaged in conversation.
 Use every opportunity you have to build a relationship with your volunteer staff.
 You do not have to dig into anyone’s personal life but you can show genuine care and concern.
 Initiate conversations by asking questions that are not related to the job.
 Make it personal, how are your kids, what are their ages, doing anything special for the holidays, how long do you have left in school, are you needing help?
 Remember, you must keep a balance between being professional and casual, however, that should not stop you from getting to know the people who help carry out your vision.

-- Listen to their needs – Bottom line is, they have a voice.
-As you tenaciously carry out your role of managing, delegating and coordinating your staff, don’t forget to listen to them.
+Bottom line is, they have a voice.
+As you painstakingly carry out your role of managing, delegating, and coordinating your staff, don’t forget to listen to them.
 They may have needs, requests, suggestions, and concerns that you need to address.
 While you may not be able to accommodate every need, you want to ensure that they understand that you have heard them and that you care.
-One of the ways to validate those feelings is by showing them that you are taking down notes while they speak, give eye contact and repeat to them what you are hearing them say.
+One of the ways to validate those feelings is by showing them that you are taking down notes while they speak, giving eye contact, and repeating to them what you are hearing them say.
 Be genuine about it and don’t forget to follow up with your people, individually or corporately.

-- Recognize their efforts – The worse feeling that any paid or unpaid staff can feel is that of unappreciated.
+The worse feeling that any paid or unpaid staff can feel is that of being unappreciated.
 We all can admit that we have felt unappreciated at some point in our lives.
 Volunteers fall into a special bracket.
 Do you know what that is?
 Easy, we don’t pay them!
 Recognizing their efforts is the least we as leaders can do to show appreciation and genuine care.
 While some individuals seem to be more gifted than others, we can still find positive qualities in others to admire and recognize.
-Some of these qualities are but not limited to the following;
+Some of these qualities are but are not limited to the following;

-- Punctuality – “thank you for always being on time”
+Punctuality – “thank you for always being on time”

-- Hospitality – “thank you for always being so smiley and cheerful”
+Hospitality – “thank you for always being so smiley and cheerful”

-- Physical appearance – “thank you for always dressing up and representing”
+Physical appearance – “thank you for always dressing up and representing”

-- Accountability – “thank you for always calling ahead when you are going to be late or absent”
+Accountability – “thank you for always calling ahead when you are going to be late or absent”

-- Encouragement – “thank you for keeping the team together and always encouraging others to keep going”
+Encouragement – “thank you for keeping the team together and always encouraging others to keep going”

 These are just a few lines that you can begin using, practice, practice, practice!
-Start a chain reaction, find other qualities to recognize and hype up your team.
+Start a chain reaction, find other qualities to recognize, and hype up your team.
 Again, just be genuine about it.

-Have fun together – Enjoy the journey together.
+Enjoy the journey together.
 Life is hard enough and we don’t want to be in environments that are toxic or stressful.
 Sometimes we just need to forget all of the rigid protocols and systems that we put in place and turn the music on and get the job done.
 My point is, have lots of fun with your team.
-Create memories, take pictures, laugh hard and do them all over again.
+Create memories, take pictures, laugh hard, and do them all over again.
 There comes a time when life throws us lemonades and we have to find ways to make lemonade with them.
 That’s easier said than done.
 Let’s create memories to reminisce on when those days come.

 ~A little side note~

 After you have tried all five of the tips above, I suggest you try them over and over and over again until it becomes who you are as a leader.
-When these traits and qualities begin to flow and not feel forced, others will notice and there comes your method of duplication. #DuplicateYourself
+When these traits and qualities begin to flow and not feel forced, others will notice, and there comes your method of duplication. #Duplicate Yourself

-I have been receiving empowering emails from Cory Lebovitz, on Volunteerism and it’s really been an eye-opener for me.
+I have been receiving empowering emails from Cory Lebovitz, Volunteerism and it’s really been an eye-opener for me.
 These resources have helped me stay the course throughout the years.